gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 ## Module-Lattice-Based Key-Encapsulation Mechanism (ML-KEM)

 was derived from the finalist algorithm CRYSTALS-Kyber and encrypts the secret key before sharing it.
+This practically enforces the confidentiality of secrets.
+Next is verifying the identities of the communicating parties.

+## Module-Lattice-Based Digital Signature (ML-DSA)

+was derived from the finalist algorithm CRYSTALS-Dilithium.
+ML-DSA generates and verifies digital signatures.

 # Timeline